Car mechanics "spend longer being trained" than some teachers

 CAR mechanics spend a longer time learning their trade than teachers under some current fast-track options, a union leader has said.

-Larry Flanagan, general secretary of the Educational Institute for Scotland (EIS) used the analogy to warn against any further speeding up of routes into the profession.
+Larry Flanagan, general secretary of the Educational Institute for Scotland (EIS) used the example to warn against any further speeding up of routes into the profession.

 Academics also raised concerns about quicker courses arguing equivalent schemes in England were expensive and had high drop-out rates.